How do you choose which products or services you buy?

 Isn’t that selling from a place of love?

 And isn’t that selling so everyone in the transaction benefits?

 And that’s why I cannot get my head around why businesses, marketers, brands etc are all still staying stuck and still knocking down customers in order to get them to buy.

 And I, honestly, don’t and won’t buy into it anymore.
 And nor should you.

-It’s our time, Beautiful.
-It’s our time to stand up and demand respect for the amazing and beautiful woman we already are.
+It’s our time.
+It’s our time to stand up and demand respect for the amazing souls we already are.

 So what should you do?
 What can you do?

 Well my advice is to spend a couple of minutes each and every single day falling a little bit more in love with yourself.
 Each and every morning, as soon as you get up, before you brush your hair, shower or put on makeup, I invite you to stand in front of the mirror and say to yourself “I love you”.
 I know….
-It sounds totally bonkers and a whole load of codswaddle (for want of a better word) but I can assure you, it works.
+It sounds totally bonkers and a whole load of codswaddle, but I can assure you it works.

 Here’s what’ll happen.

 For the first few days you feel like a total idiot and you simply won’t believe the words that are being uttered out of your mouth.
 No doubt you’ll even be tempted to move a bit closer to the mirror to see if that really is a new spot on your chin or whether you’ve grown another wrinkle overnight.